The divine Devil's Lake

 We all go to give Devil's Lake its due.

-Just south of the Wisconsin Dells, Devil's Lake State Park draws 1.3 million people a year, more than twice as many as Minnesota's most-visited state park, Gooseberry Falls.
+Just south of the Wisconsin Dells, Devil's Lake State Park draws more than 3 million people a year, four times as many as Minnesota's most-visited state park, Gooseberry Falls.

 Its lake is one of the clearest.
 Its glassy-smooth quartzite cliffs are the most challenging to climb.
 Its flora is among the rarest.
 And its rocks tell a story that's as clearly drawn as a first-grade primer.